-This summer sees the opening of the Video Room in the Bodon wing.
-This space will host a series of presentation of videos and digitalised films from the museum’s moving image collection.
+The summer of 2013 sees the opening of the Video Room in the Bodon wing.
+This space hosted a series of presentation of videos and digitalised films from the museum’s moving image collection.
 Every four months the Video Room will highlight the work of a particular artist, a specific theme or a selection of works from the museum’s collection.
 Artworks and objects related to the videos and films will also be displayed.
-The series kicks off with the humorous and absurdist videos of artists Erkka Nissinen (Kerava, Finland 1975) and Nathaniel Mellors (Doncaster, GB 1974).
+The series kicked off with the humorous and absurdist videos of artists Erkka Nissinen (Kerava, Finland 1975) and Nathaniel Mellors (Doncaster, GB 1974).

 The work of Erkka Nissinen and Nathanial Mellors demonstrates in different ways that video art can be humorous and absurd.
 The Finnish artist Nissinen does this through his lack of knowledge of the English language and his non-musicality in combination with elements from popular media.
 The British artist Mellors does so by placing figures in a complex narrative inspired by the books of French satirist François Rabelais (c.1494-1553).
 Although there is no visual similarity between the works shown here, the two artists have a great admiration for each other’s work, which grew during a residency at the Rijksakademie in Amsterdam, where they both studied.